Don’t Aim Too Low!

 •• Years ago, when I pastored a church in New York, I preached a sermon based on this Scripture.
-Amazingly, two ladies left the church in protest over my preaching that we should "aim for perfection" — which is exactly what the apostle Paul charged us to do!
+Amazingly, two ladies left the church in protest over my preaching the Scripture that we should "aim for perfection" — which is precisely what the apostle Paul, writing under divine inspiration, charged us to do!

-Ephesians 5:27 declares that Jesus Christ desires “to present [the church] to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
-Don’t aim too low!
+Ephesians 5:27 declares that Jesus Christ desires “to present [the church] to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless”.
+Don’t settle for a so-so level of holiness.

 Philippians 3:12-15a Not that I have already obtained all this, or have already been made perfect, but I press on to take hold of that for which Christ Jesus took hold of me.
 [13] Brothers, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, [14] I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
 [15] All of us who are mature should take such a view of things.